eric-brechemier/lime-iptv-portal/README.txt

 DESCRIPTION

-  The LIME IPTV Portal provides an open entry point for the development of applications or sites for Next Generation Connected TVs as available in Japan and other countries.
+  The LIME IPTV Portal provides an open entry point for the development of applications or sites for Next Generation Connected TVs now available in Japan and other countries.

   I started this project after winning a Best Application award at the IPTV